seinake/ton-emits/README.md

 # TON Emits

-This repository contains Utilities and React hooks for fetching off-chain data from smart contract emits in the TON blockchain.
+This repository contains React hooks and utilities for fetching off-chain data from smart contract emits in the TON blockchain.

 ## Examples